WaleedUkhan/WaleedCodes/README.md

 # WaleedCodes
-This is my Original Portfolio which is made using HTML, ReactJS, TailwindCSS, Reat-Router.
-This showcases my all work and details of my web development journey.
+This is my Original Portfolio which is made using HTML ,  CSS , TailwindCSS,  ReactJS,  React-Router.
+This showcases  all of work and details of my web development journey.